 Perhaps the most important change present in Sniper: Ghost Warrior 2 is to the sniping mechanics themselves.
 Gone are the amped-up environmental effects that would send a seemingly simple shot careening off the screen or falling humiliatingly short.
 You’ll still have to observe wind direction and distance, but they’ve been dialled down to realistic levels.

 You might not have to think about the coriolis effect or hold a wet finger in the air to judge wind direction in Far Cry 4, but Ubisoft’s Himalayan-themed sandbox is full of menacing honey badgers and tigers to turn your honed trigger finger on.
-With a fully-fledged stealth component, an arsenal of high-power rifles, and free rein over how you choose to take on any encounter, Far Cry 4 is entirely playable as a sniper.
+With a fully-fledged stealth component, an arsenal of high-power rifles, and free rein over how you choose to take on any encounter, Far Cry 4 is one of the best sniper games around, even if that was never Ubisoft's intention.

 For example, if you’re up against a stronghold, simply head to higher ground and start picking enemies off one by one.
 Eventually, they’ll send some choppers after you, presenting you with two options: shoot the pilots, or equip a bow and fire some explosive arrows their way.
 Sure, Far Cry 4 has a lot in common with Far Cry 3, but it adds enough in terms of gameplay and spectacle to make the trip to Kyrat worthwhile.